 - Most employers expect you to have relevant qualifications from the British Horse Society (BHS) or the Association of British Riding Schools (ABRS) before you can give lessons.

 - Some riding schools run part time courses leading to these qualifications.
 A good standard of general education is useful for entry.

-- You could do a full time college course, which includes BHS qualifications, and gain a National Certificate (NC), Higher National Certificate (HNC) or Higher National Diploma (HND).
+- You could do a full time college course, which prepares you for the BHS exams, and gain a National Certificate (NC), Higher National Certificate (HNC) or Higher National Diploma (HND).

 - You normally need up to 3-4 subjects at National 5 for entry to the NC and 1-2 Highers or British Horse Society Stage 2 for the HNC or HND.

 - The British Horse Society now offer a 6 stage coaching pathway.
 Stage 1 Complete Horsemanship can be taken at 14 years, and Stage 2 Complete Horsemanship at 16 years.
-For Stage 3 Assistant Instructor you must have completed the Stage 1 and Stage 2 examinations and be at least 17 years old to start it (you must be 18 before fully completing it).
+For Stage 3 Coach you must have completed the Stage 1 and Stage 2 examinations and be at least 17 years old to start it (you must be 18 before fully completing it).
 At this point you can join the BHS as an Accredited Coach.
 You can then progress through Stage 4 Senior Coach, Stage 5 Performance Coach to Stage 6 Fellow.

 - The Association of British Riding Schools (ABRS) offers the Initial Teaching Test (ITT), but this isn't currently accredited by a qualification body.
 Other teaching qualifications are on hold.
 Updates will be on the ABRS website (see 'Contacts' below).

-- You usually need a full, clean driving licence.
+- You may need a full, clean driving licence.

 - You will require a satisfactory criminal record check from Disclosure Scotland to show that you are suitable for this type of work.
 Contact Disclosure Scotland for details on the type you would need.